Carbon-Online/artefact_software/README.md

 ## Description
 ### Base project
 This application belongs to the CO2NLINE project which was created and implemented as part of the coding IxD lecture of the FU Berlin and the KH Weissensee.
-The topic of was Digital Souveranity.
+The topic was Digital Souveranity.
 CO2NLINE is an artefact that visualizes one's digital carbon footprint.

 ### Functionality and architecture
 The software consists of two independent processes that run simultaneously.
 On the one hand, there is a process that records the data traffic and stores the amount of data in bytes that is routed via the Fritzbox's internet interface.
 Second, a carbon budget is updated every hour.
 According to the emitted carbon equivalent, the state of the artefact is changed by turning a servo motor.